LizardByte/Sunshine/docs/source/gamestream/gamestream.rst

 ---------
 We have developed a simple migration tool to help you migrate your GameStream games and apps to Sunshine automatically.
 Please check out our `GSMS <https://github.com/LizardByte/GSMS>`__ project if you're interested in an automated migration option.
-At the time of writing this GSMS offers the ability to migrate your custom games and apps.
+GSMS offers the ability to migrate your custom and auto-detected games and apps.
 The working directory, command, and image are all set in Sunshine's ``apps.json`` file.
 The box-art image is also copied to a specified directory.